Oleksii-Stepanyk/golang-demo/README.md

 Using [Kompose](https://kompose.io) translated `docker-compose.yml` to helm chart and refactored it.

 ### CI/CD
 I tried to create a pipeline, but didn't manage to do that.
+But there is mine working pipeline at [this repo](https://github.com/Oleksii-Stepanyk/golang-demo)